-It seems that some of the unreasoning panic over the Algae bloom and the toxin from dying microcystin that occurred may have been more of a 'Chicken Little Episode' than first portrayed.
-As reported on by Maggie Thurber in Ohio Watchdog.org, the levels of the toxin in the water supply were such that World Health Organization guidelines said that the average person could consume two liters of it for a lifetime without any threat to health.
+It seems that some of the unreasoning panic over the Algae bloom and the toxin from dying microcystin that occurred may have been more of a 'Chicken Little' episode than first portrayed.
+As reported on by Maggie Thurber in Ohio Watchdog.org, the levels of the toxin in the water supply were such that World Health Organization guidelines stated that the average person could consume two liters of it per day for a lifetime without any threat to health.
 So why the panic?
 Because it was the WATER DEPARTMENT!

 Now back when I first moved to Toledo, the Water Department had a reputation for being a leper colony of municipal mismanagement.
 Here the dead and dying politically; well-connected, but less successful city employees 'took a window seat' (were left sitting at a chair doing nothing but looking out a window) until they could retire or the world lost interest in them.

-This is not to say that the department deserved no respect, but that it received little or none not just from citizens, but from the city.
-It was traditionally and equally disrespected in the way of budget as well.
-Maintaining infrastructure isn't sexy after all, and few politicians find traction in trying to drum up a few votes by attempting to fix a few pipes that no one will ever see when there's a dog park or a swimming pool that can be opened.
+This is not to say that the department deserved no respect, but that it received little or none from the citizens, as well as the city.
+It was traditionally and equally disrespected budget-wise as well.
+Maintaining infrastructure isn't sexy after all, and few politicians find traction in trying to drum up votes by attempting to fix a few pipes that no one will ever see when there's a dog park or a swimming pool that can be opened.

-The Mayor however, would like to take it further, make the city's history of 'out of sight, out of mind' maintenance where the water and sewer systems into a policy for consideration by the state and feds as a 'quality of life issue'.
-This is partly because clean drinking water absolutely is in fact a 'quality of life issue', but mostly because making it so shares the blame for its state of deterioration, likewise shares the responsibility for its long-term fix, and could mean millions of assistance from higher levels of government to the city.
+The Mayor however, would like to take it further, make the city's history of 'out of sight, out of mind' maintenance where the department into a policy for consideration by the state and feds as a 'quality of life issue'.
+This is partly because clean drinking water is absolutely in fact a 'quality of life issue', but mostly because making it also shares the blame for its state of deterioration, and the responsibility for its long-term fix.
+This could mean millions in assistance from higher levels of government to the city.